SEKOIA-IO/documentation/docs/xdr/features/collect/assets.md

 By using custom tags, you can precisely control which assets are included in or excluded from your detection rules, ensuring a more targeted and effective threat detection strategy.
 For more information on how to tag assets using the Sekoia.io API, refer to the API documentation.

     !!!
 Note
-    There is no need to add the "value modifier" contains when referring to a tag, as this is already the default behavior of our code.
+    There is no need to add the `contains` modifier when referring to a tag.
+Because the `sekoiaio.any_asset.tags` field is a list , `sekoiaio.any_asset.tags: mytag` already means "match if any of the tags is mytag".